Kanban Software Development Kanban boards for software development teams

 A basic software development Kanban board

-Example 2: Advanced Kanban board for software development processes
+Example 2: Advanced Kanban board

 An advanced Kanban board for software development teams